 Which is most crucial to you to tell your story: writing your screenplay, or when you’re shooting the movie?

-What about your upcoming film, “En mai, fait ce qu’il te plaît” about the German invasion in May 1940, have you already finished shooting and editing the film?
+What about your upcoming film, “En mai, fait ce qu’il te plaît” about the German invasion in May 1940?
+Did you already finish shooting and editing the film?

 Brussels Film Festival, Brussels (Belgium)